-Despite their visible leadership in the revolution, Sudanese women were, and continue to be, largely side-lined in the formal political process in the aftermath of the revolution.
+Despite their visible leadership in the revolution, Sudanese women were, and continue to be, largely side-lined in the formal political process in it's aftermath.
 Women have continued to protest their exclusion with slogans such as "You thank us in demonstrations and forget about us in negotiations"; "I am 100% a protesting female, but I am outside the power structures".65

 Reflect on the iceberg model and think about gender inequality in your organization.
-How does your organizational culture operate under the water line to maintain gender inequality-both in the workplace and in external activities?
+How does your organizational culture operate under the water-line to maintain gender inequality-both in the workplace and in external activities?